Appetite Loss and Cancer Treatment

 - Drink plenty of liquids.
 Drinking plenty of liquids is important, especially if you have less of an appetite.
 Losing fluid can lead to dehydration, a dangerous condition.
 You may become weak or dizzy and have dark yellow urine if you are not drinking enough liquids.

 - Choose healthy and high-nutrient foods.
 Eat a little, even if you are not hungry.
 It may help to have five or six small meals throughout the day instead of three large meals.
 Most people need to eat a variety of nutrient-dense foods that are high in protein and calories.
+Learn ways to add calories and protein to your diet in our Eating Hints booklet.

 - Be active.
 Being active can actually increase your appetite.
 Your appetite may increase when you take a short walk each day.